-In The Netherlands innovation policy is primarily the responsibility of the national government.
+In the Netherlands, innovation policy is primarily the responsibility of the national government.
 Research & development support on firm level is based on generic instruments like tax benefits (WBSO).
-Programmatical innovation in public-private partnerships is key in the top sector policy, aiming at improving competitiveness of nine designated industries.
-Finally, research subsidies are being managed by NWO, the Dutch organisation for scientific and applied research.
+In order to improve the competitiveness of nine designated industries, innovation programs in public-private partnerships are key ingredients in top sector policy-making.
+The NWO, the Dutch organisation for scientific and applied research, manages the research subsidies.

 The Research and Innovation Strategy for Smart Specialisation, RIS3, denotes the strategy for 2014-2020 for the Northern Netherlands, which contributes to the long-term goals of Europe.
 The strategy aims to stimulate research for realising innovations and stimulating entrepreneurship.
 This should contribute to higher economic growth in the Northern part of the Netherlands.
-The four mayor societal challenges that are tackled with RIS3 are: Health, demography and well-being; Food security, sustainable agriculture and bio-economy; Certain, clean and efficient energy; Clean, safe water supply.
+The four major societal challenges that are tackled with RIS3 are health, demography and well-being; food security, sustainable agriculture and bio-economy; certain, clean and efficient energy; clean, safe water supply.

-Furthermore, the region Groningen – Assen is a collaboration between the provinces Drenthe, Groningen and several municipalities to stimulate the regional economy.
-The region has three pillars: developing the economic area, improving the intern cohesion and accessibility and improving the quality of the city and surrounding area.
+Moreover, the region Groningen – Assen is a collaboration between the provinces Drenthe, Groningen and several municipalities to stimulate the regional economy.
+The region has three pillars: developing the economic area, improving the internal cohesion and accessibility, and improving the quality of the city and surrounding area.

 The city of Groningen also invests in innovation via a strategic alliance with RuG, Hanze UAS, and UMCG (Gemeente Groningen, RuG, Hanze UAS, UMCG, 2016.
 Akkoord van Groningen, ‘Groningen, City of Talent’).